UBC-MDS/traders_copilot_mzza_25/README.md

 fig.show()
 ```

+## Python Ecosystem

+The traders_copilot_mzza_25 package positions itself within the Python ecosystem as a practical and user-friendly tool tailored to traders and investors seeking to make informed decisions in the stock market.
+While the ecosystem already includes powerful libraries like TA-Lib, Backtrader, and PyAlgoTrade, this package stands out by combining trading signal generation, strategy optimization, and visualization into an integrated workflow.
+With intuitive function names such as simulate_market_data, generate_signals, and plot_signals, it simplifies the process of applying technical indicators like SMA and RSI for both novice and experienced traders.
+This package is not only a comprehensive resource for trading strategies but also a hands-on tool for Python enthusiasts eager to deepen their skills in financial analysis and programming, making it a versatile addition to the Python finance ecosystem.

 ## Contributing

 Interested in contributing?
 Check out the contributing guidelines.
 Please note that this project is released with a Code of Conduct.
 By contributing to this project, you agree to abide by its terms.